Espoo: Economical history

 There was also glass industry in Espoo.
 Pehr Appelgrén founded a bottle glass factory near the Espoo railway station in 1912.
 The factory closed down in 1922.
 The Kauklahti glass factory started in 1923, and by the 1930s it was the largest illumination glass factory in Finland.
 The factory closed down in 1951.
 Glass industry in Espoo altogether waned in the 1950s.

 By the late 1930s, there were about thirty businesses in Espoo.
 In addition to glass and brick industry, the parish included machinery workshops, sawmills and metallurgy workshops.
 There was industrial clothing manufacturing in Kauklahti and a clock factory in Viherlaakso.
 The steam-powered sawmill in Bastvik, founded in 1876, was economically quite stable; its saw equipment was moved to the Hanko Peninsula in the 20th century.
 The merchant F. F. Sjöblom founded the first shop in Espoo in Stensvik soon after founding of shops had been liberated in 1868.
 At the time when Finland became independent, there were about 40 shops in Espoo, most of them general stores.

 Despite the increase in industry and service jobs, Espoo was still a predominantly rural parish in 1920.
 About two thirds of the population got their primary income from farming.
 Rye and barley had been the primary crops in Espoo for centuries.
 By the 20th century the significance of cattle herding increased, and the farming of oats became more popular.

 Construction and services became the basis of the economy in Espoo in the 1950s, when the rapid growth in population in Espoo started.
 In the 2010s, the primary industries counting by number of jobs are trade, accommodation and food and beverage industry as well as specialist services.
 The proportion of information and communications technology is about one tenth.
 About one sixth of the jobs are in industry and construction.
 The public sector is large: about one quarter of jobs were in the public sector in the middle 2010s.

-The transition from a medieval rural parish into an integral part of the Helsinki metropolitan area has dropped the proportion of farming and forestry jobs to about a fifth of a percent.
+The transition from a medieval rural parish into an integral part of the Helsinki metropolitan area has dropped the proportion of farming and forestry jobs to about a fifth of a percent.In 2024, Espoo placed second in the European Commission's Capital of Innovation Awards (iCapital), recognised for its collaborative innovation ecosystem and youth-focused initiatives.